Wednesday, March 25, 2009

 Weather guru, Chris Parker talks to the George Town crowd.

 There are those who prefer to study the theory and follow the path of others who’ve been there before.
 And, there are those who prefer to jump in and just do it, experiencing for themselves and learning as they go.
-Perhaps the combination of these preferences makes the most sense to us.
+Perhaps the combination of these approaches makes the most sense to us.
 Our knowledge base and confidence both continue to grow with each new experience.
-We study each step, listen to the weather experts, pore over guide books, consider our options, and make carefully calculated decisions to settle on sail dates and sailing routes.
+We study each step, listen to the weather experts, devour guide books, consider our options, and make carefully calculated decisions to settle on sail dates and sailing routes.
 Watching the weather becomes the most important daily activity besides eating and sleeping.

 Betsy with Daisie's pal, Buffy